m-onz/tejido/README.md

 # Tajido

 Tajido is an audio visual live coding system.
+Tejido means "fabric" in spanish.

 ## Prior art

-This will develop on the ideas of mixtape where complex pattern syntax is turned into a simple "tape":
+This will develop on the ideas of [mixtape](https://github.com/m-onz/mixtape) where complex pattern syntax is turned into a simple "tape":

 Consisting of hyphens for rests and numbers to be mapped to parameters or musical notes.

 > "- - - - 3 - - - 4 - - 5"

-A sequence object steps through this tape at any metro resolution.
+A sequence object steps through this tape at any timing/metro resolution.

 Its an incredibly simple algorithmic composition paradgym capable of creating complex output.